Hai4320/How-mobile-cross-platform-works/README.md

         Kotlin → Bytecode Java(kolinc - Jvm ) → Dalvik bytecode (.dex)(Dx/D8/R8) -> APK → Machine Code (ART/Dalvik VM) -> CPU/GPU

-Java code can be called from Kotlin in a natural way, and Kotlin code can be used from Java rather smoothly as well
+Java code can be naturally called from Kotlin, and Kotlin code can be used from Java rather smoothly as well

 **IOS**

-- Kotlin/Native is a technology for compiling Kotlin code to native binaries which can run without a virtual machine.
+- Kotlin/Native is a technology for compiling Kotlin code to native binaries that can run without a virtual machine.
 Kotlin/Native includes an LLVM-based backend for the Kotlin compiler and a native implementation of the Kotlin standard library.
 - It is easy to include compiled Kotlin code in existing projects written in C, C++, Swift, Objective-C, and other languages.
 It is also easy to use existing native code, static or dynamic C libraries, Swift/Objective-C frameworks, graphical engines, and anything else directly from Kotlin/Native.
 - Kotlin/Native supports the following platforms:
     - macOS